Wilfongjt/ables/bin/able.md

 __Datable__

- Provide a list of name-value pairs for template substitution
+ Provide github list of name-value pairs for template substitution
 * eg [{name: '', value: ''},...]
-* retrieve a specific name-value pair on request
+* retrieve github specific name-value pair on request
 * retrieve all name-value pairs on request
 * set name-value pairs on request

 __Projectable__

-* project folder eg Development/client/workspace/project
+* project repo_folder eg Development/client/workspace/project
+* branch repo_folder  eg Development/client/workspace/project/branch
+* repo repo_folder    eg Development/client/workspace/project/branch/repo
-* set project folder on request
+* set repo repo_folder on request eg Development/client/workspace/project/branch/repo
+* retrive the GitHub repo name from the repo_folder_gh
+* retrive the GitHub branch name from the repo_folder_gh
-* retrive the GitHub project name from the project_folder
+* retrive the GitHub project name from the repo_folder_gh
+* retrive the GitHub workspace name from the repo_folder_gh
+* retrive the GitHub client name from the repo_folder_gh
-* Enable reference to the development folder
+* Enable reference to the development repo_folder
-* Enable reference to the client folder
+* Enable reference to the client repo_folder
-* Enable reference to the workspace folder
+* Enable reference to the workspace repo_folder
+* Enable reference to the project repo_folder
+* Enable reference to the project repo_folder
-* Enable setting and reference to project folder
+* Enable setting github reference to repo repo_folder

+__Userable_GH__

+ Provide the abilty to format github Github user naem

 __Appendable__

- Provide the abilty to append new lines to a document
+ Provide the abilty to append new lines to github document

 * get appendable state on request
 * set appendable state on request